KathrynEllenWalton/digital-writing-folio/exercises.md

 #### How do these tools shape the way you write (e.g., constrains the way you write or facilitate your writing)?

 I can type from memory and therefore able to focus on the words on screen.
-I like to feel confident as i type.
-When I brainstorm I liek to use paper and pen.
+I like to feel confident as I type.
+When I brainstorm I like to use paper and pen.